chrismbirmingham/hci-face/docs/index.md

-# HCI FACE
+# Welcome to the HCI-FACE Documentation

-Welcome to the docs for HCI-FACE
+--8<-- "README.md"